GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

    APIs (OpenCL and HIP) and will NOT work with older graphics APIs such as DirectX11 or OpenGL.

-Graphics APIs, RDNA and GCN hardware, and operating systems
+Graphics APIs, RDNA hardware, and operating systems
 -----------------------------------------------------------

 **Supported APIs**